 Georges Farhat

 Georges Farhat is a licensed architect and landscape historian.
-He works on the interfaces between territorial structures and design techniques, optics and the historiography of perspective, and epistemologies of landscape and urbanism.
-His scholarship on perspective in French 16th-18th-c. landscape designs correlates manorial economy, technical literatures, and site topography.
+His research explores the interfaces between territorial structures and design techniques, optics and the historiography of perspective, epistemologies of landscape and urbanism.
+His scholarship on the practice of perspective in French 16th-18th-century landscape designs correlates manorial archives, technical literatures, and site topographies.

 André Le Nôtre in Perspective (Hazan/Yale University Press, 2013) is the widely acclaimed reference book that Farhat co-edited as a companion to the 2013-2014 exhibition he co-curated at the National Museum of the Chateau of Versailles, along with didactic videos based on his reconstruction of design procedures.